8 Ways to Show Israelis You Care, Purim Style

 Organization: Torat Reva Yerushalayim provides Torah study groups for the elderly residents of southern Jerusalem in nursing homes, senior centers and assisted living communities.
 Along with their classes, they publish a weekly Dvar Torah available on the web or via email called Parsha Points, have special events in the Jerusalem area and offer a unique Bat-Mitzvah Program for women of all ages.

-4. LEKET ISRAEL: Support needy families by salvaging unused food.
+3. LEKET ISRAEL: Support needy families by salvaging unused food.

 Organization: Founded in 2003, Leket Israel serves as the country's largest food bank and food rescue network actively working to alleviate the problem of nutritional insecurity among Israel's diverse population.
 Statistics reveal that a quarter of Israel’s 7.7 million citizens (1.9 million people) are living in poverty; among them are some 850,000 hungry children.
 Leket Israel serves all population groups at-risk in Israel regardless of gender, ethnic background, or religion.

 Mishloach Manot: This Purim, help Leket Israel salvage food for Israel's poor and send Purim greetings.
 Leket is selling printed and e-cards for Purim, that you can send to and share with your loved ones while helping their amazing cause.
+For every $36.00 of e-card purchases, 25 hot meals will be served to Israel’s most needy.

-5. YAD ELIEZER: Providing primary economic and social service programs to at risk families.
+4. YAD ELIEZER: Providing primary economic and social service programs to at risk families.

 Organization: Yad Eliezer began in 1980, in the kitchen of the Weisel family of Jerusalem.
 They prepared a food basket for a neighbor who could not feed her children.
 Soon, they were delivering monthly food baskets to hungry families.
 Yad Eliezer has now grown to encompass nineteen primary economic and social service programs that impact tens of thousands of individuals.
-Yad Eliezer is one of Israel's Largest Poverty Relief Agencies whose mandate is to help families cope with financial difficulties and empower them to break the cycle of poverty and achieve self-sufficiency.
-We Make a Difference.
-So Can You.
+Yad Eliezer is one of Israel's largest poverty relief agencies, whose mandate is to help families cope with financial difficulties and empower them to break the cycle of poverty and achieve self-sufficiency.
+We make a difference.
+So can you.

-7. MIGDAL OHR: Providing support for Israel's orphaned, neglected, and at-risk children and youth.
+6. MIGDAL OHR: Providing support for Israel's orphaned, neglected, and at-risk children and youth.

 Organization: Migdal Ohr was founded in 1972 by Israel Prize Laureate Rabbi Yitzchak David Grossman.